MathildeVrst/Site_HorizonsPhilologie_24/content/schedule.en.md

       biography : "Émile Caron holds a master's degree in Classical Studies and a graduate certificate in Digital Humanity from the Université de Montréal.
 He is currently a PhD student in Educational Sciences in the Department of Didactics at the same university, where his research focuses on the engagement of critical thinking in the study of ancient civilizations through the reading of ancient sources, and on the adaptation of ancient documents through the study of curricula. Émile is also interested in the place of classical culture in Quebec and Canada through a comparative approach to European school curricula (Italy, France, Germany...).
 He is currently a student researcher at the Laboratoire de Recherche en Didactique de l'Histoire in the Faculty of Education at the Université de Montréal, where his research is directed by Prof. Marc-André Éthier." venue : "to be determined"
       time : "12.30 - 13.00"
+      lang : "in french"

-    - speaker : "Annalisa Divincenzo (Liceo classico Luca De Samuele Cagnazzi, Altamura)" subject : "The study of Ancient Greek in Italian secondary schools: between rigour of the \"apocalyptists\" and innovative will of the \"integrators\", a fascinating Forge of philology on \"Palatine Antology\"" abstract : "To come" biography : "Annalisa Divincenzo, PhD in Greek and Latin Philology, has been teaching Classics at the Liceo Classico Luca de Samuele Cagnazzi in Altamura since 2005.
+    - speaker : "Annalisa Divincenzo (Liceo classico Luca De Samuele Cagnazzi, Altamura)" subject : "The study of Ancient Greek in Italian secondary schools: between rigour of the \"apocalyptists\" and innovative will of the \"integrators\", a fascinating Forge of philology on the *Palatine Antology*" abstract : "To come" biography : "Annalisa Divincenzo, PhD in Greek and Latin Philology, has been teaching Classics at the Liceo Classico Luca de Samuele Cagnazzi in Altamura since 2005.
 Following a specialization in software development for didactics, her teaching methods are motivated by the inclusion of digital tools in the classroom.
-For several years, the project of *the digital and collaborative edition of the Greek Anthology* (CRCEN) has benefitted from important contributions thanks to the involvement of her students in the editing process on the project’s platform." venue : "to be determined" time : "13.00 - 13.30"
+For several years, the project of *the digital and collaborative edition of the Greek Anthology* (CRCEN) has benefitted from important contributions thanks to the involvement of her students in the editing process on the project’s platform." venue : "to be determined" time : "13.00 - 13.30" lang : "in italian"

     - speaker :
       pause : "Lunch break"